protontypes/open-source-in-environmental-sustainability/_sources/chapters/overall.md

 ---
 height: 400px
 ---
-Electricity Maps provides time-resolved historical data and forecasts about the amount of renewable energy in the electricity grids.
-This means that energy consumption can be adjusted in such a way that as few emissions as possible are produced.
+Electricity Maps provides time-resolved historical data and forecasts about the amount of renewable energy in the electrical grid for countries all around the globle.
+In this way energy consumption can be adjusted in such a way that as few emissions as possible are produced.
 It provides both a solid business model and an open source community behind the project.
  ```